Rural Homes

 In a significant move to strengthen Scotland's agricultural landscape and rural economy, the Scottish Government has awarded a substantial digital support contract to Version 1 Solutions Limited.
 This strategic partnership, potentially worth up to £95 million over seven years, aims to revolutionize how rural payments and support services are delivered across Scotland's farming communities while advancing the country's climate and sustainability ambitions.

-A Digital Transformation for Rural Scotland
+A Digital Overhaul for Rural Scotland

 We operate in a complex environment that is subject to market pressures, policy changes and the steady introduction of new measures that deliver high quality food production, climate mitigation and adaptation, and nature restoration